FAQs

 I'm buying this for someone who's a serious plant collector — will it still be interesting for them?

-Our subscription is thoughtfully curated to feature unusual varieties chosen for their character and small surprise factor, ideal for curious plant lovers and hobby gardeners accustomed to standard houseplants or typical garden varieties.
+Our Sensory Box and our Spring Wonder Box subscriptions are thoughtfully curated to feature unusual varieties chosen for their character and small surprise factor, ideal for curious plant lovers and hobby gardeners accustomed to standard houseplants or typical garden varieties.
 If your recipient's plant experience mostly involves the usual flowers, veggies, or common indoor plants from local garden centres, these boxes will definitely surprise and delight them!

 However, seasoned collectors or rare-plant enthusiasts may occasionally encounter varieties they're already familiar with (for example, Mimosa pudica, which is exciting and new for many but not uncommon among serious enthusiasts).
 Still, if your recipient values surprise, fun, and a dash of botanical whimsy as much as they appreciate rarity, they'll thoroughly enjoy our carefully chosen seed selections.